Ancestral North Indians and Ancestral South Indians

 ANI can be modelled as a mix of ancestry related to both western Iranian farmers and people from the Bronze Age Eurasian steppe, and is thus close to Middle Easterners, Central Asians, and Europeans[Lazaridis et al. 2016].
-Because of that, it is possible that the ANI component was prevalent in the Mehrgarh and later Indus Valley Civilization, expanding eastward into South India in an admixture event associated with farming, as suggested by mtDNA lineages that entered India from Anatolia, the Caucasus and Iran in the earliest Neolithic sites.
-The ASI component would have expanded earlier, possibly in different waves, from west and south-west Asia, with the end of the last Ice Age[Silva et al. 2017].
+Because of that, it is possible that the ANI component was prevalent in the Mehrgarh and later Indus Valley Civilisation, expanding eastward into South India in an admixture event associated with the spread of farming, as suggested by mtDNA lineages that entered India from Anatolia, the Caucasus and Iran in the earliest Neolithic sites.
+The ASI component may have expanded earlier, possibly in different waves, from west and south-west Asia, with the end of the last Ice Age[Silva et al. 2017].

 The impact of the steppe invasion in South Asia is heterogeneous.
 A cline of ANI-ASI ancestry is evident, with ANI ancestry significantly higher in Indo-European than Dravidian speakers.
-This suggests that the ancestral ASI may have spoken a Dravidian language before mixing with the ANI.
+This suggests that Dravidian may have accompanied the expansion of ancestral ASI before mixing with the ANI.

 Among groups, the Mala (a south Indian population) show minimal ANI and ca. 18% steppe ancestry, and the Kalash of Pakistan are inferred to have ca. 50%, similar to northern Europeans[Lazaridis et al. 2016].
 Regionally the North-West Frontier populations are thus more similar to European and Central Asian populations.
 Among ethnolinguistic and social groups, there seems to be an influence of north Eurasian admixture (potentially from ancient Indo-European-speaking populations) in forward castes, diminishing in backward castes and Dravidian peoples[Bose et al. 2017].